 Plus, removing toxic elements can be done from the “inside.”
 What I mean by that is, don’t allow the toxicity to spoil your mood.
 No one can control how you think.

 So when something bothers you, try to turn your thoughts around at the first sign of frustration or sadness.
 How do you do that?
 Check out this next point!

 This is about to sound cheesy.
 You’ve been warned.
 But hey, it works for me!
 You’ve all heard of the proverbial happy place.
 Here is the deal though: finding that happy place can be tricky.

-But here is what no one had told me before: your happy place does not have to be a cookie cutter idyllic beach in a warm island.
-I have never been on said idyllic beach.
+But here is what no one had told me before: your happy place does not have to be a cookie cutter idyllic beach on a warm island.
+I have never been on a said idyllic beach.

 So I started remembering being on the top of a hill near my home when I was a kid.
 I’d stay there for hours, taking in the sights of the fog lifting on a cold Fall afternoon.